AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Ans: Yes, users are able to convert a Managed CloudN device back to a Standalone CloudN by following the `Workflow on cleanup <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-cleanup>`_.

-Q: What are the benefits of registering a CloudN hardware appliance with an Aviatrix Controller?

-Ans:

-- Ease of use: centrally manage all CloudN appliances through Aviatrix Controller without logging into each CloudN GUI individually

-- Active Mesh support: employ ECMP feature on Managed CloudN device to send traffic to both Aviatrix Transit primary gateway and backup gateway

-- Enhanced visibility and troubleshooting: perform diagnostics on Managed CloudN device same as an Aviatrix gateway in the cloud through Aviatrix Controller GUI

-- Performance: support scale-out fashion to achieve high IPsec throughput

-Q: Does Managed CloudN has Aviatrix High-Performance (Insane) mode supported?
+Q: Does Managed CloudN have Aviatrix High-Performance (Insane) mode supported?

 Ans: Yes.
 When a Managed CloudN device attaches to an Aviatrix Transit gateway with HA function enabled, High-Performance (Insane) mode tunnels to both primary and backup transit gateways are automatically be built.

+Q: Could Managed CloudN solution support over Azure Express Route?

+Ans: Yes, Managed CloudN solution support not only over Azure Express Route but also over AWS Direct Connect.

 Q: Could we build a hybrid topology which means mix of IPsec tunnels between CloudN (Managed CloudN/Standalone CloudN) and Aviatrix Transit Gateway?

 Ans: No. We don't support this hybrid topology on either Aviatrix Transit Gateway side or CloudN side.
 Once users decide to deploy Managed CloudN solution, users need to make sure there is no IPsec tunnel between Aviatrix Transit Gateway and Standalone CloudN before registering the Standalone CloudN to Aviatrix Controller.
 Furthermore, it is not allowed to build mix of IPsec tunnels to Managed CloudN and to Standalone CloudN on one Aviatrix Transit Gateway.

-Q: Can Managed CloudN solution support over Azure Express Route?
+Q: Could one Standalone/Managed CloudN appliance connect to multiple connections of Direct Connect or Express Route?

-Ans: Yes, Managed CloudN solution support not only over Azure Express Route but also over AWS Direct Connect.
+Ans: Yes.
+A CloudN appliance can build multiple of HPE tunnels to different Aviatrix Transit Gateways over multiple Direct Connect or Express Route.

+Q: Could one Aviatrix Transit Gateway connect to multiple of Standalone/Managed CloudNs?

+Ans: Yes.
+An Aviatrix Transit Gateway can build multiple of HPE tunnels to different Standalone/Managed CloudNs.

+Q: How to migrate Standalone CloudN topology to Managed CloudN?

+Ans:

+- upgrade to the version R6.2

+- delete the existing S2C IPsec connection between Aviatrix Transit gateway and Standalone CloudN

+- follow `Workflow on Aviatrix CloudN <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-aviatrix-cloudn>`_

+- follow `Workflow on Aviatrix Controller <https://docs.aviatrix.com/HowTos/CloudN_workflow.html#workflow-on-aviatrix-controller>`_

 .. |managed_cloudn_topology| image:: CloudN_workflow_media/managed_cloudn_topology.png
    :scale: 80%